LeaderPortfolio

 Founded FWD Group

-Founded FWD Group, an insurance company.
+Founded FWD Group, a pan-Asian insurance provider.

 2000